EskoSalaka/mtgtools/README.md

 #### Possible bugs

-The tools are somewhat decently tested for Scryfall data but some bugs and unexpected behaviour are to be expected, especially with some special cards.
+The tools are somewhat decently tested for Scryfall data but some bugs and weird behaviour are to be expected, especially with some special cards.

 Currently, the data from magicthegathering.io is not tested but it should still work quite like Scryfall data.
 If you